noi-techpark/it.bz.opendatahub.webcomponents/backend/README.md

 ## Docker environment

-For local development you can use docker to run a PostgreSQL server.
+For local development you can use docker to run a PostgreSQL server and a Mailhog.

 ### Installation